ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

-: If a system overruns the generator by requesting too many UUIDs within a single system time interval, the UUID service can return an error, or stall the UUID generator until the system clock catches up, and MUST NOT return knowingly duplicate values due to counter rollover.
+: If a system overruns the generator by requesting too many UUIDs within a single system time interval, the UUID service can return an error, or stall the UUID generator until the system clock catches up, and MUST NOT return knowingly duplicate values due to a counter rollover.
   Note that if the processors overrun the UUID generation frequently, additional node identifiers can be allocated to the system, which